kapilsharma/100-days-of-code/log.md

 # 100 Days Of Code - PHPReboot.com 3.0

+## Day 3: Wednesday, March 20th, 2019

+- After further looking Bumla and tailwind, decided not to use them for following reasons:
+  - Bumla's documentation is not clear and cant use it as master immediately
+  - Tailwind seems good and I'd like to use it in future, but immediate priority is to complete phpreboot website.
+Once we have initial working version, we may change design and at that time, can use tailwind.
+- Based on above reasons, decided to use bootstrap.
+It is proven and I and many other developer (who will probably contribute) have existing experience with bootstrap.
+- Created menu in bootstrap.
+Code committed to issue-2 branch.

 ## Day 2: Tuesday, March 19th, 2019

 - Megamenu in bootstrap doesn't looked good.
 Also, saw Taylor using tailwind.
 Thus decided to compare CSS frameworks today.
 Compared Tailwind, and Bumla against bootstrap.